WHEN IS THE BEST TIME TO START

 *However, in a few years, if all of the users still stay around DA, and started working on jobs, the spending range might gradually increase.

-Anything above 100 USD will be hard to come by, lower is not a problem.
+Anything above 100 USD will be hard to come by for start ups, lower is not a problem.
 You also don't want to set it too low, don't charge less than 5 dollar per piece, if you do that you might as well do it for free.
 No one is interested in paying for a piece that's 1-3 dollars, it doesn't feel like buying art, it feels like donating to a beggar.

 2. Keep things flowing